-The distance education schools including the NSW School of Languages have designated intake areas.
-Intake areas are available here.
-Non-government schools seeking single subject enrolment are advised to contact the closest secondary distance education school, listed in Section 6 of this document, to seek advice about their designated intake areas.
+The distance education schools, including the NSW School of Languages, have designated intake areas.
+Schools seeking single subject enrolment are advised to contact the closest secondary distance education school, listed in section 6 of this document, to seek advice about their designated intake areas.